Ghanchakkar (film): Plot

 When Sanjay tells them that Neetu knew where the money was, Idris begins to lose control.
 When he pulls the trigger on his pistol, he is shot dead by the unknown person and thereafter, he kills Pandit in a rage in the train.

 The unknown person tells Sanjay that the bank robbery plan idea was his which he shared with Idris and Pandit but never got his share ...and after persistently questioning and trying to blackmail Sanjay, the unknown person shoots frantically in frustration and Neetu is injured—hoping that the traumatic vision of his wife's suffering will make Sanjay reveal the truth.

-However, this fails since Sanjay has in fact lost all his memory by now stressed by trauma.
+However, this fails since Sanjay has in fact lost all his memory by now, stressed by trauma.

 The original mastermind of the bank heist searches Sanjay's pockets, only to find a banana.
 In retaliation, he shoots Sanjay in the shoulder and then Sanjay's phone rings.

-It is revealed that the caller is Sanju's mother who calls his son like every other day out of her motherly affection and concern however during the conversation she sub-consciously reveals that the suitcase has been kept at her home while remaining implicitly oblivious as to what is in the suitcase and further questions Sanju whether he will be coming to take the suitcase or not.
+It is revealed that the caller is Sanju's mother who calls her son like every other day out of her motherly affection and concern.
+However, during the conversation, she subconsciously reveals that the suitcase has been kept at her home while remaining implicitly oblivious as to what is in the suitcase and further questions Sanju whether he will be coming to take the suitcase or not.
 She further expresses her desire to sell the brief case off if in case Sanju does not turn up to take away his belonging.
 Meanwhile, the heist's mastermind overhears this and jumps on the train out of excitement but he slips on Sanjay's banana skin and impales his neck on Sanjay's fork.
 Disillusioned, confused and tired, Sanjay throws his phone out of the train while Neetu smiles.
 Sanjay has no idea what's going on, but the train goes on its way with the dead bodies of the mastermind, Pandit and Idris.